 5. How long does homemade ciabatta last?

-Homemade ciabatta is best enjoyed fresh but can be stored at room temperature for a few days or frozen for longer shelf life.
+Best eaten fresh but can stay at room temp for few days or freeze for longer.

 Conclusion